Nursing Education Forgivable Loan – BSN (NELB)

 The loan to service obligation can be discharged on the basis of one academic year of full-time teaching in an accredited school of nursing in Mississippi for one year of loan received, or one year’s service (12 months) in professional nursing in the interest of public health in Mississippi for one year of loan received.
 For those that received prorated funding over three (3) calendar years, the time of service required shall be two (2) years.
 The minimum service obligation is one (1) year, after graduation.

-The Mississippi Office of Student Financial Aid will make awards on a first-come first-served based upon our level of funding.
+The Mississippi Office of Student Financial Aid will make awards on a first-come first-served basis, as funding is available.
 However, priority is given to renewal applicants who complete the renewal process by the deadlines.

 - Complete the online application.
 This online application must be completed each academic year whether you are a prior recipient or a first-time applicant.